-Unsure which shaving products you really need?
-In this guide, you'll discover exactly which shaving gear suits your skin and routine: from razor to aftershave, plus extras for less irritation and a smoother result.
+Unsure which shaving products you actually need?
+In this guide you'll discover exactly which shaving gear suits your skin and routine: from razor to aftershave, plus extras for less irritation and a smoother result.

 Table of Content

-1) The razor: choose according to skin and experience
+1) The razor: choose by skin and experience

 The razor determines comfort and smoothness.
 Choose from: